You don’t need a book publicist if you’re ready to learn the tricks on how to promote your book, and you’ll work tirelessly to promote it.

 Background and Experience

 What kind of experience do you have working with authors in my genre?
-(If they haven’t promoted books in your genre, that’s not necessarily a deal-breaker, but a publicist who has scores extra points.)
+(If they haven’t promoted books in your genre, that’s not necessarily a deal-breaker, but a book publicist who has scores extra points.)

 What kinds of contacts do you have in the type of media where I need coverage?
 (Do they know reporters?
 Editors?
 Reviewers?
 Freelancers?
 Broadcasters?
 Talk show hosts?
 Don’t expect names and contact information, however.
-Publicists guard their contacts.
+Book publicists guard their contacts.
 And they should because they don’t want to take the chance that you’ll pester them.)

 What’s the worst mistake you ever made on a client project?
 What did you learn from it?